 California's Comprehensive Cancer Control Plan

-California’s Comprehensive Cancer Control Plan is a strategic plan to reduce the cancer burden in California.
-It is designed to provide guidance to individuals and organizations spanning health and social disciplines that have a role in affecting cancer control.
-All aspects of the cancer continuum including primary prevention, early detection and screening, treatment, quality of life, and end of life care are addressed, as well as cross cutting issues such as advocacy, eliminating disparities, research, and surveillance.
+California’s Comprehensive Cancer Control Plan is a strategic plan to reduce the cancer burden in our state.
+It is designed to provide guidance to individuals and organizations spanning a wide range of health and social disciplines that can play a role in controlling cancer.
+All aspects of the cancer continuum are addressed.
+These aspects include primary prevention, early detection and screening, treatment, quality of life and end-of-life care, as well as such cross-cutting issues as advocacy, eliminating disparities, research and surveillance.

-A Comprehensive Cancer Control Steering Committee was organized and on June 7, 2002, began the process to develop a draft cancer plan for California.
-The distinguished committee included over 200 diverse representatives from academia, corporations, health care organizations, insurance groups, and institutions, consumer and advocacy groups, and others with an interest in cancer control.
-The Committee examined the science of cancer control from its practice, funding, and assets, to barriers and gaps in cancer control efforts.
-After this careful analysis, the Committee identified key strategies and tactics to overcome barriers and produce successful cancer control outcomes.
-This process resulted in California’s first cancer plan, Comprehensive Cancer Control in California, 2004.
+A comprehensive cancer control steering committee was organized and on June 7, 2002, began the process to develop and publish California’s first cancer plan, Comprehensive Cancer Control in California, 2004.
+This distinguished committee included over 200 diverse representatives from academia, corporations, health care organizations, insurance groups, institutions, consumer and advocacy groups, and others with an interest in cancer control.
+The committee examined the science of cancer control, ranging from its practice, funding, and assets to barriers and gaps in cancer control efforts.
+After this careful analysis, the committee identified key strategies and tactics to overcome barriers and produce successful cancer control outcomes.
+The plan was revised in 2010 with updated goals and objectives support efforts through 2015.